neu-se/zeugma/README.md

   format (e.g., "P2DT3H4M" represents 2 days, 3 hours, and 4 minutes).

 This command will first run a fuzzing campaign for the specified duration.
-One this command has completed, the results of the campaign will be analyzed in order to collect coverage information using the [JaCoCo Java Code Coverage Library](https://www.eclemma.org/jacoco/) and information about exposed failures.
+Once this command has completed, the results of the campaign will be analyzed to collect coverage information using the [JaCoCo Java Code Coverage Library](https://www.eclemma.org/jacoco/) and information about exposed failures.
 After the analysis phase finishes, the output directory will contain the following files: